 We report two sets of greenhouse gas emissions data.
 For our performance commitment, we use a bespoke method agreed with Ofwat at the 2019 Price Review.
-For other annual reporting, ncluding the annual performance review, we include a larger nventory of items, in common with other water companies.
+For other annual reporting, including the annual performance review, we include a larger inventory of items, in common with other water companies.

-Regarding our performance commitment, although our gross greenhouse gas emissions were up slightly on the year at 105 KtCO2e, due to increased power usage, we met Ofwat's 2023-24 target.
+Regarding our performance commitment, although our gross greenhouse gas emissions were up slightly on the year at 105 KtCOZe, due to increased power usage, we met Ofwat's 2023-24 target.
 We expect emissions to resume its downards trajectory.
-A combination of energy efficiency improvements, renewable energy generation and the rapidly falling carbon dioxide intensity of UK grid electricity has led to steadily falling emissions over the last eight years.
+A combination of energy efficiency falling carbon droxide intensity of UK grid electricity has led to steadily falling emissions over the last eight years.